z-tikhonov-codefresh/cf-triggers/README.md

 * `--token` [ required ] — your codefresh token
 * `--pipeline-id` [ required ] — ID of target pipeline
-* `--delete-triggers` [ optional ] — if set, non-git triggers will be removed.
+* `--delete-triggers` [ optional, defaults to `false` ] — if set, non-git triggers will be removed.
 It's impossible to _disable_ non-git triggers, so the only way is to delete them.
+* `--host` [ optional, defaults to `https://g.codefresh.io` ] — if set, will be used for API calls.

 #### Examples